 Remove the skillet from the heat and add the cognac.
 Immediately return the pan to the heat and ignite the cognac, using a long barbecue lighter, at the edge of the pan.
 Cook until the flames die, and the liquid is almost gone about 2 minutes.

-Add the brisket drippings or broth and simmer for about 10 minutes.
+Add the brisket drippings or broth and simmer for about 4 minutes.
+Add the cream and simmer until the mixture thickens (about 10 minutes).
 Add the salt, black pepper, and cayenne.
 Serve immediately or store in an airtight container in the refrigerator for up to 4 days.
 Reheat before serving.